Carnivore Cookies

 If you try to move them too soon, they might crumble.
 Once they’re completely cool, you can store them in an airtight container.

-The baking time (14-15 minutes) is a good starting point, but ovens can vary.
+The baking time I mentioned is a good starting point, but ovens can vary.
 Start checking your cookies at the 12-minute mark.
 They’re done when the edges start to turn golden brown.

 The centers might still look a bit soft, but they’ll firm up as they cool.
 If you prefer crispier cookies, you can leave them in for an extra minute or two, but watch closely to prevent burning.